MPHA is updating this post as the situation develops.

 You do not need to report increases in income at this time.

 As always, MPHA has very low vacancy rates in our public housing.
 We are continuing to process in-progress applications when vacancies arise.
+We are producing virtual unit-showing videos to assist with the move-in process while protecting staff and prospective tenants.

 Question: What happens if there is a case of Covid-19 in an MPHA building?